+The name of John Newton is probably best known because of the lyrics of the hymn “Amazing Grace” that he wrote, although verses have since been been added by others, and the tune that we know today was added in America many years after Newton wrote the lyrics.
+As so often happens with historical figures, the man and his life have been romanticised and, over the centuries, Newton has been given a legendary status that makes a ‘great testimony’ – ‘the slave trader turned Christian’ – but that neatly ignores the facts of what actually happened in John Newton’s life.
 John Newton wrote the lyrics of “Amazing Grace” in December 1772 when he was 47 years old and, at the time, he regarded it as just one more unremarkable hymn among the many hundreds of hymns that he had already written and that he would yet write.
-Yet, this hymn marked a watershed in his experience that he would not be able to properly speak about publicly for many years.
-From his childhood, John Newton’s life was totally compartmentalised by the society in which he lived, and there were, in effect, two parallel sides to John Newton in history.
+Yet, “Amazing Grace” landmarked a watershed in his experience that he would not be able to publicly speak until many years later.
+From his own very early childhood, John Newton’s life was totally compartmentalised by the society and culture in which he lived, and there were, in effect, two parallel sides to John Newton in history:

-- One side of John Newton was the childhood Christian who loved to read, to think, and to debate; he soon grew to become the churchgoer, the hymn writer, the sermon writer, the worship leader, the preacher, the theological contemplative, the encourager of the flock, and a Christian minister.
+- One side of John Newton was the childhood Christian who loved to read, loved to think, and loved to debate, and he soon grew to become the churchgoer, the hymn writer, the sermon writer, the worship leader, the preacher, the theological contemplative, the encourager of the flock, and a Christian minister.

-To grasp the significance of the hymn “Amazing Grace” and to truly understand the man who wrote that hymn, we need to look back into John Newton’s slave trading years and take a journey into his heart and into his mind, as well as understanding the culture of the day in which John Newton lived.
-Though a Christian from childhood and not a great lover of alcohol, John Newton excelled in every other sin and over-indulgence that he had the opportunity to fall into, and he had a lot of opportunities.
+To grasp the full significance of the hymn “Amazing Grace” and to truly understand the man who wrote that hymn, we need to look back into and beyond John Newton’s slave trading years and take a journey into his heart and into his mind, as well as understanding the culture of the day in which John Newton lived.
+Although Newton had been a Christian from childhood and although he was not a great lover of alcohol, by his own admission John Newton excelled in every other sin and over-indulgence that he had the opportunity to fall into, and he had a lot of opportunities.
 Just two examples:

 - The churchman that I have already described was also a womanizer who, in his own words, had “eyes full of adultery”.

-- Newton’s language on board ship was filled with blasphemies and with swearing of the worst kind.
+- Newton’s language on board the slave ships was filled with blasphemies, obscenities, and with swearing of the worst kind.

 In April 1764, at the age of 39, John Newton was ordained as the curate of Olney, and he was appointed as priest in June of that same year.
-In 1772, John Newton wrote “Amazing Grace” because something profound had happened to him that he never really described in words – except in his hymns, and especially so in “Amazing Grace” itself so that, for John Newton, a milestone had been reached.
+In 1772, John Newton wrote “Amazing Grace” because something profound had happened to him that he never really described in words – except in his hymns and especially so in “Amazing Grace” itself so that, for John Newton, a real spiritual and psychological milestone had been reached.
 Slavery was so common in those days that Newton’s past was by no means unusual, yet John Newton himself was by this time a new man who had truly been redeemed by the Saviour’s amazing grace.
-He was growing to be deeply ashamed of the life that he had previously lived as a Christian from childhood yet also as a slave trader for five years who had become wealthy through the slave trading.
+He was growing to be deeply ashamed of the life that he had previously lived as a Christian from childhood yet also as a slave trader for five years that had made him a very wealthy man.

 - Work is secular; church is sacred.